Be One! Invite One! The Power of 100!

-Register below to receive the Zoom link for our virtual meetings.
-Then, gather your friends and participate with us raising much needed funds for our non-profits helping our neighbors here in East County.
+Join us Thursday, May 6th, 2021 for a virtual ZOOM meeting at 6:00 pm.
+Gather your friends and participate with us raising much needed funds for our non-profits helping our neighbors here in East County.
 If $100 isn’t in your budget, ask some friends and pitch in $25 each.
 If you can give more, by all means, it will be appreciated.
 Every bit makes a difference.

 Thursday, May 6th, 2021

 6:00 to 7:00 PM